Lifeboats of the Titanic: Lifeboat 4 (port)

-Of the seven members of the Ryerson party from First-Class, only the five females were initially allowed to board, including Emily, her two daughters, Emily and Susan, the maid, and the governess.
+Of the seven members of the Ryerson party from First-Class, only the five women were initially allowed to board, including Emily, her two daughters, Emily and Susan, the maid, and the governess.
 The son, John, was not allowed until his father Arthur stepped forward, proclaiming, "Of course, that boy goes with his mother.
 He is only 13."
 All survived except Arthur, who stayed behind.

 As it had been ordered, Perkis steered the boat along the side of the ship in search for open gangways, since he had been told to take more passengers on board but found no one.
-This way, the lifeboat ended up near the davits of Lifeboat 16 (which had been already launched), and two greasers, Thomas Ranger and Frederick William Scott, who were standing near them, climbed down the falls to Lifeboat 4 (Scott fell into the water but was hauled aboard the lifeboat).
+This way, the lifeboat ended up near the davits of Lifeboat 16 (which had been already launched), and two greasers, Thomas Ranger and Frederick William Scott, who were standing near them, climbed down the falls to Lifeboat 4 (Scott fell into the water but was hauled aboard the lifeboat while Ranger got into the boat directly).
 The boat then rowed away from the ship in order to avoid suction.
-A third man, lamp trimmer Samuel Ernest Hemming, climbed down the falls of another lifeboat and swam over to Lifeboat 4, which was about 200 yards away.
-Immediately after the sinking, the lifeboat rowed back to the wreckage to pick up more survivors (the only lifeboat to try immediately to do so).
-It picked up six or seven more men: trimmer Thomas Patrick Dillon, Seaman William Henry Lyons, Stewards Andrew Cunningham and Sidney Conrad Siebert, storekeeper Frank Winnold Prentice, and one or two more unidentified swimmers.
+A third man, lamp trimmer Samuel Ernest Hemming, climbed down the falls of another lifeboat and swam over to Lifeboat 4.

+Immediately after the sinking, the lifeboat was approximately 200 yards away and was "mercifully spared the decision of whether or not to return."
+The boat picked six or seven more men, mostly crewmembers who had stuck together, who jumped from the ship and managed to swim up to the boat: trimmer Thomas Patrick Dillon, seaman William Henry Lyons, stewards Andrew Cunningham and Sidney Conrad Siebert, greaser Alfred White, and storekeeper Frank Winnold Prentice.
 Siebert and Lyons later died of exposure.

-Two of the names that were given are of greaser Alfred White and Emilio Portaluppi.
-Lamp trimmer Hemming said that one of the swimmers picked up from the sea was a foreign passenger who spoke English well.
-This could very well have been Emilio Portaluppi, an Italian that had lived in the U.S. for many years.
-In Portaluppi's (possibly embellished) accounts to his family he claimed to have been saved by the lifeboat that had Madeleine Astor in it, that is Boat 4 from the water.
-The number of occupants later increased when other people were transferred from Lifeboat 14 and Collapsible Boat D. By the time it reached Carpathia at 8:00 a.m. it had about 60 occupants including:
+Boat 4 then rowed away from the wrecksite and was called over by Fifth Officer Harold Lowe who had formed a flotilla of lifeboats.
+Lowe transferred some of his passengers over to the flotilla of boats, including some to lifeboat 4, in preparation of returning to the wrecksite for more survivors and left the flotilla with an empty boat and a crew of seven.
+No. 4 tied itself with No. 12 and subsequently took in a few occupants from Boat B, with No. 12 taking majority of them.
+Second Officer Charles Lightoller then took charge of the two boats.
+By the time it reached Carpathia at 8:00 a.m. it had about 60 occupants including: